rackerlabs/technical-blog/content/blog/2021/2021-02-22-configuring-a-per-site-waf-policy-with-ip-address-restriction-rules-part-two/index.md

 ---

 In [Part one](https://docs.rackspace.com/blog/configuring-a-per-site-waf-policy-with-ip-address-restriction-rules-part-one/)
-of this three-part series, I introduced the concept of per-site web application firewalls (WAFs) with IP address rule restrictions and set the stage for this demonstration.
+of this three-part series, I introduced the concept of the per-site web application firewall (WAF) Policy with IP address rule restrictions and set the stage for this demonstration.
 Part one also lays out the assumptions for the implementation walkthrough.
 In this post, I present the Application Gateway configuration.

 <!--more-->